 “I think we have to talk to E.T.”
 I sighed unwillingly.

-We were practicing before the stage, that we had next day, in our company, so we had one chance to meet DRAGon.
+We were practicing before the stage in our company, so we had one chance to meet DRAGon.
 It wasn’t easy though.
-I didn’t know if E.T. remembered our last encounter, or he played on my nerves and just didn’t want to talk, but I successfully stopped him, when he was in the bathroom.
+I didn’t know if E.T. remembered our last encounter, or he played on my nerves and just didn’t want to talk, but I successfully stopped him, only when he was in the bathroom.

 “What now?” he said idly.
 “I don’t have time for your bullshit.”

 “No, not that.”
 As if I would ever do that.
 “It’s about yours friend’s boyfriend, who stalked me.”

 “Forget it, lame duck.”

 I clenched my teeth and closed eyes to calm down.
 I grabbed his arm, before he left.

 “I. AM.
 SORRY,” I said through teeth.
 “Satisfied?”